BestTimesToVisit.com Logo

 safety

 Be mindful of your belongings in crowded areas like markets and bazaars.
-Avoid displaying expensive jewelry or electronics.
+Avoid displaying expensive jewelry or electronics openly.
 Stick to well-lit and populated streets, especially at night.
-Register your trip with your embassy if you feel more comfortable.
+If you feel unsafe, hail a Careem or rickshaw instead of walking.

 culture

-Dress modestly, especially when visiting religious sites.
-Women might prefer to wear long sleeves and loose clothing.
+Dress modestly, especially when visiting religious sites or more conservative areas.
+Women might consider wearing a headscarf when entering mosques as a sign of respect.
 Learn a few basic Urdu phrases – it will be greatly appreciated by locals and enhance your interactions.

 food

-Venture beyond the tourist areas to discover authentic and delicious street food.
-Try local favorites like biryani, nihari, and chai.
+Venture beyond the tourist areas to discover amazing and affordable street food.
+Try local favorites like nihari (a slow-cooked meat stew), biryani (a mixed rice dish), and chai (spiced tea).
 Be adventurous and don't be afraid to try something new – you might discover your new favorite dish!
-Always check the hygiene of the place before eating.

 packing